Verma314/implementing-scheme/README.md

 # Implementing an interpreter for Scheme in Haskell

-Notes I made while learning how to write a Scheme interpreter, using the book
+Implementation of Scheme in Haskell.
+Accompanied by motes I made while learning about this, from the book.

 https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours

+The purpose of this repo is,
+1. To get better at writing applications in Haskell.
+2. To learn about how to write interpreters quickly.
+3. As background material before reading/implementing more advanced compilers in haskell.

+The only (small) added benefit of this repo is that the code here is broken down into modules, unlike in the book; and a few comments on haskell functions that might be tricky.

 # How to run the interpreter